Building a password dictionary: Overview and best practices

 As long as users continue using common/predictable passwords, dictionary attacks will continue to work.
 Hackers are not the only ones who can take advantage of password predictability.
 The best protection against a dictionary attack is using a dictionary during the password creation process.
 This means checking future passwords against such dictionaries, and preventing users from selecting passwords that are susceptible to attacks.
+We’ll run through some tips and best practices on building your own password-exclusion dictionary, so end users are blocked from using the weak and compromised credentials attackers seek to exploit.

 The dictionary settings can be configured in the Group Policy Management editor from User Configuration, Policies, Windows Settings, Specops Password Policy.
 Click Create New Password Policy, and select the Password Rules tab.

 You can create or import a custom dictionary list to reject common passwords.
 The custom dictionary should include passwords relevant to your organization, including name, locations, services, any relevant acronyms, and even local sport teams.
 For a targeted list of company related words, and potential passwords, you can perform your own password audit.
 Tools such as L0phtcrack can help you gather a comprehensive list of poor passwords, which you can add to your custom dictionary.
-To identify additional password-related vulnerabilities, use Specops Password Auditor (free).
+To identify additional password-related vulnerabilities, use Specops Password Auditor (free and read only).
 The tool allows you to scan Active Directory for accounts using leaked passwords.

 Note: It is important to consider performance implications with larger custom dictionaries as they need to be loaded into memory on each writeable domain controller.